Our Planet Series

 Narrated by Sir David Attenborough, this eight-part series explores the unique and precious wonders of our natural world.
 In partnership with WWF, Our Planet combines stunning photography and technology with an unprecedented, never-before-filmed look at the planet’s remaining wilderness areas and their animal inhabitants.
 The series focuses on the breadth of the diversity of habitats around the world, from the remote Arctic wilderness and mysterious deep oceans to the vast landscapes of Africa and diverse jungles of South America.

-This series was previously available to subscribers through the Netflix platform.
+This series was previously only available to subscribers through Netflix.
 To support educators and students during this challenging time, all episodes are now available on Netflix’s YouTube channel.

 All episodes are available in English, with subtitles in more than a dozen languages, including French.
 Please note: as you make your way through our Planet, here are some moments that animal lovers might want to skip: